b1nary0mega/b1nary0mega/README.md

 # About Me

 Hi, I'm Jimmi Aylesworth, also known as b1nary0mega — a passionate information security professional and technologist based in New York.
-I work in information security playing on both sides, offensive and defense, with a strong focus on building secure systems and empowering others through knowledge sharing.
+I work in information security (offense and defense), focusing on building secure systems and empowering others through knowledge sharing.

-I currently operate as B1nSec, where I explore cutting-edge security techniques and contribute to open-source projects that help make the digital world safer.
+I explore cutting-edge security techniques and contribute to open-source projects that help make the digital world safer.
 My work spans red teaming, malware analysis, and developing custom tooling for security assessments.

 # What I Do